milonmaze/privacy-terms-observatory/privacypolicy.pg.com/en.md

 How We Gather & Use Personal Data

-How We Disclose Data
+How We Disclose Personal Data

-Types of Data We Collect
+Types of Personal Data We Collect

+Legal Basis & Retention by Processing Purpose

-Children and Personal Data
+Children’s Personal Data

-How We Protect Your Information
+How We Protect Your Personal Information

 International Transfers

-Regional Disclosures
+Additional Regional Notices

 Contact Us